 Whenever we apply an algorithm to a human situation there will always be some level of bias because a human has inputted the data in the first place*.
 Any prejudices held by that human can be reflected in the outputs of the system – which raises questions and concerns around the potential for AI to reinforce and even perpetuate existing biases and social inequalities if left unchecked.

 Algorithms are already employed in processing decisions that affect all areas of society, including law enforcement, finance, tax, insurance and recruitment.
 But can these results be trusted?
 A growing amount of evidence suggests we need to be cautious.

-Joy Buolamwini’s TED talk on fighting bias in algorithms (watch below) provides insight into data-driven bias using a real-world example – how some facial-recognition software is unable to recognise certain ethnicities.
+Joy Buolamwini’s TED talk from 2017 on fighting bias in algorithms (watch below) provides insight into data-driven bias using a real-world example – how some facial-recognition software is unable to recognise certain ethnicities.
 The issue appears to be a consequence of machine learning using datasets that are not reflective of the multi-cultural society in which the software is being used.

 This type of scenario has far reaching social implications.
 Ironically, it could leave many of us wondering if AI, the new found ‘intelligence’, might actually lead us backwards in our quest for a more inclusive world by exacerbating prejudice against ethnic groups.